guro199811/Workout-Api/README.md

+# Workout Application API

+## Overview

 This API powers a workout application designed to empower users to achieve their fitness goals.
 It offers a secure authentication system, personalized goal tracking, customizable schedule creation, weight tracking, and a library of preset exercises.

+## Technologies Used

-API Is Created With Python FastAPI
+- Python FastAPI
-Database: PostgreSQL
+- PostgreSQL
-Database Management Application: PGadmin4 Accessable at Port `5050`
+- PGadmin4 -- Accessable at Port `5050`

-**Installation Steps:**

-- Requires Docker and docker compose
-- Provided requirements.txt has every Python dependency needed
+## Installation

+1. Ensure Docker and Docker Compose are installed on your machine.
+2. Clone the repository and navigate to the project folder.
-- Navigate to project folder and run: `docker compose up --build`
+3. Run the following command to build and start the Docker containers: `docker compose up --build`

-**FastAPI Documentation Routes**
+## FastAPI Documentation

-- Docs `/docs`
+- Swagger Docs `/docs`
-- Redocs `/redocs`
+- Swagger Redocs `/redocs`

-**API Endpoints (Examples):**
+## API Endpoints

 - Create User (POST):`/auth/register`
 - Login/Token access (POST): `/auth/token`